-Registration for the 2020 camps is open.
+Registration for 2020 Banjo Camp North is open.

 Before you register please read this important information.
 We’ve tried to make this a comprehensive page that tells you everything about your registration options and other information for having a great time at camp.
 For quick navigation on this page use these links:

 The dates for the 2020 camps are: